jessicaribeiro/rn-burguer-app/README.md

 Now you are ready to use the imported React Bootstrap components within your component hierarchy defined in the render method.
 Here is an example [`App.js`](https://gist.githubusercontent.com/gaearon/85d8c067f6af1e56277c82d19fd4da7b/raw/6158dd991b67284e9fc8d70b9d973efe87659d72/App.js) redone using React Bootstrap.

-### Using a Custom Theme

-Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
-We suggest the following approach:

-* Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
-* Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.

-Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.

-## Adding Flow

-Flow is a static type checker that helps you write code with fewer bugs.
-Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.

-To add Flow to a Create React App project, follow these steps:

-1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
-2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.
-3. Run `npm run flow init` (or `yarn flow init`) to create a [`.flowconfig` file](https://flowtype.org/docs/advanced-configuration.html) in the root directory.
-4. Add `// @flow` to any files you want to type check (for example, to `src/App.js`).

-Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
-You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React App even more closely.

-To learn more about Flow, check out [its documentation](https://flowtype.org/).

 ## Adding a Router